-As England’s 14th-oldest university, the University of Hull has a proud heritage of academic excellence, and a history of creating and inspiring life-changing research to help build a better world.
+As England’s fourteenth oldest university, the University of Hull has a proud heritage of academic excellence, and a history of creating and inspiring life-changing research to help build a better world.

-In 1994, 14 residents of the Thornton Estate in the heart of Hull decided to band together and tackle the social ills that plagued their community.
-Through a blend of hard work, hope, help, goodwill, compassion and ambition they changed their community for the better and for good.
+In 1994, fourteen residents of Hull’s Thornton Estate decided to band together and tackle the social ills that plagued their community.
+Through a blend of hard work, hope, help, goodwill, compassion and ambition, they changed their community for the better and for good.

 Twenty years later, they have become the Goodwin Development Trust – a social enterprise dedicated to improving the quality of life within the city’s communities.